Ferdi265/libvector/README.md

 # `libvector`

-An ugly macro-based C vector libray.
+An ugly macro-based C vector library.

 Do not use this.